LESBAT-HEIG-VD/EcoDynElec/docs/structure/load_impacts.rst

 The FU vector is simply an already shaped matrix of data, ready-to-use, thus not much more information is needed here.

 The mapping file is an excel file.
 A blank template may be downloaded on the `git repository <https://gitlab.com/fledee/ecodyn/-/raw/main/examples/mapping_template.xlsx?inline=false>`_.
 The document must be provided blank as it relies on data which require information provided by proprietary sources such as the `Ecoinvent database <https://ecoinvent.org/>`_.
-Details about this mapping file and its structure is provided in a `dedicated page <https://dynamical.readthedocs.io/en/latest/supplementary/mapping_usage.html>`_ of the documentation.
+Details about this mapping file and its structure is provided in a `dedicated page <https://ecodynelec.readthedocs.io/en/latest/supplementary/mapping_usage.html>`_ of the documentation.

 .. figure:: images/load_impacts.png
     :alt: Load impacts

-    *Structure of impacts loading in ``dynamical``*
+    *Structure of impacts loading in ``ecodynelec``*